nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-03-tokyo_ghoul.md

 The /etc/passwd file reveals a user called **kamishiro**.
 Fortunately for us, his hashed password is also available in the file.

 We can use `john` to crack the password.
-We'll first copy the entire last-line into a text file called 'hash'.
+We'll copy the entire last-line of the /etc/passwd file into a text file called 'hash'.
 Then we'll run the following command:

 ```
 john hash --wordlist=/usr/share/wordlists/rockyou.txt